dippy2214/The-Wiimote-Project/README.md

 first into bluetooth connections and a whole world of stuff I didn't understand, and I shouldn't try to learn a whole new language on top of that.
 After all, I had barely got the hang of one of them.

+### 👨‍💻 Amazing New Technology Is Holding Me Back
+At this point I made something I now consider a mistake.
+ChatGPT had just started getting popular.
+I wanted to try it.
+And so I did.

+What resulted was code which I did not fully understand, which got progressively more conveluted without being understood until I was unable to work in and edit the project and was forced to start over from scratch.
+I tried to ask it to explain things to me, but this was no substitute for the skills gained from learning enough to make it myself.
+More to the point, chatGPT had, frankly, no idea what it was doing. seemingly almost as little as I myself did.
+Perhaps programming a connection to a wii remote isn't so common in it's training data (shocker).